GCyang08/Easybank-Landing-Page/README.md

     .
 CSS

 # How I Created This Project -
 This project is built from the ground up.
+It was a simple applcation built with React, a JavaScript framework.
+I used CSS and flexbox to help design the grid layout of my app.
+For the Navigation component, I used Material-UI components to help with the visualization of a nav bar.
+So farthe Home button is only accessible and the others pages are disabled.

 # Overview -
 This challenge project is from Front End Mentor and for this project users should be able to: